nus-cs2113-AY2223S1/tp/docs/team/matthewphua.md

 **Contributions to the DG**
-* Wrote Sequence Diagram/Step-by-step walk through for `SortCommand` and `ListCommand` using PlantUML.
+* Wrote Sequence Diagram/Step-by-step walk through for `SortCommand`/ `ListCommand`.
 * Created user stories for user story list, non-functional requirements, and step-by-step guide for manual testing

 **Contributions to the UG**